 The Company has entered into several lease agreements with an officer of the Company, whereby pursuant to the lease agreements, the Company is provided the use of storage space.
-For both the three months ended March 31, 2021 and 2020, the Company incurred approximately \$21,000 of expenses relating to the agreements.
+For the three months ended March 31, 2022 and 2021, the Company incurred approximately \$24,000 and \$21,000 of expenses, respectively, relating to the agreements.
 These expenses were included in General and administrative expenses in the accompanying consolidated statements of operations and comprehensive income.